 The market price of our common stock has fluctuated significantly since our initial public offering in 2014.
-Our common stock has experienced an intra-day trading high of \$6.79 per share and a low of \$0.90 per share on The Nasdaq Stock Market over the last 52 weeks, as of March 12, 2020.
+Our common stock has experienced an intra-day trading high of \$7.69 per share and a low of \$0.61 per share on The Nasdaq Stock Market over the last 52 weeks, as of March 1, 2021.
 The price of our common stock is likely to continue to fluctuate significantly in response to many factors that are beyond our control, including:

-- regulatory announcements; - actual or anticipated variations in operating results; - the limited number of holders of our common stock; - changes in the economic performance and/or market valuations of other technology companies; - our announcements of significant strategic partnerships, regulatory developments and other events; - announcements by other companies in our industry; - articles published or rumors circulated by third parties regarding our business, technology or development partners; - additions or departures of key personnel; and - sales or other transactions involving our capital stock.
+- · regulatory announcements; - actual or anticipated variations in operating results; - general economic conditions and perceptions of future economic growth prospectus in the economy at large, including as a result of the impact of the COVID-19 pandemic; - the limited number of holders of our common stock; - · changes in the economic performance and/or market valuations of other technology companies; - · our announcements of significant strategic partnerships, regulatory developments and other events; - announcements by other companies in our industry; - articles published or rumors circulated by third parties regarding our business, technology or development partners; - · additions or departures of key personnel; and - sales or other transactions involving our capital stock.